 Timing - This metric shows you how a Tweet performs according to a certain time of day.
 For instance, you may notice that your competitors get a higher engagement rate when they Tweet in the morning versus Tweeting at night.

 How to Use Typefully for Twitter Competitive Analysis

 Typefully allows you to easily write, schedule, and publish tweets and threads.
-You can also use the Typefully platform to easily check the metrics of your Twitter competitors.
 That includes engagement rates, follower growth, timing, top hashtags, and more.
 With Typefully, you can find out what your competitors are doing right and match their strategy to help drive your follower growth!